rkward-community/rk.gitInstall/README.md

 script file, located at `rk.gitInstall/inst/rkward/rkwarddev_rk.gitInstall_plugin_script.R`.
 This script is written in `R` code and *generates* all of the other plugin files when run.
 Therefore, in case you'd like to add to this plugin, please add to this script file.

+### Branches

+Please note that all development happens in the `develop` branch.
+Pull requests against the `master` branch will be rejected, as it is reserved for the current stable release.

 ## Licence

 Copyright 2015 Meik Michalke <meik.michalke@hhu.de>